-Treadling should move both wheels and the flyer, when the drive bands are properly placed.
-If a wheel or the flyer is not moving, or it feels like you are pushing a refrigerator, check that both drive bands are in grooves on the drive wheels and the flyer whorl and that the drive band is not on the wrong (left) side of the locking peg.
+Treadling moves the drive wheel, which turns the flyer when the drive band is properly placed.
+If the wheel or the flyer is not moving, or it feels like you are pushing a refrigerator, check that the drive band is in a groove (sometimes called a pulley) on the flyer whorl, not resting on the flyer spindle behind the grooves.

 The treadling is very light on the lowest ratios; it will take hardly any effort at all to keep the wheel going.
-At the lowest ratios, you may be able to keep the wheel spinning with only the toes of one foot treadling on one treadle.
-The amount of effort needed increases on the middle ratios, and is similar to traditional treadled wheels at the highest ratios.
+You may be able to keep the wheel spinning with only the toes of one foot treadling on one treadle.
+The amount of effort needed increases on the higher ratios, though still less than that used on traditional treadled wheels.